 - Identify an appropriate risk level for each client

-- Document decisions regarding investment strategies and types and make such decisions in a manner consistent with fiduciary obligations of care
+- Document decisions regarding investment strategies and recommendations and make such decisions in a manner consistent with fiduciary obligations of care